 - Weight: 80g (77g~ without bottom plate)

-Due to its 1mm thin walls the G Pro Wireless is incredibly lightweight coming in at only 80g.
+Due to its 1mm thin walls the G Pro Wireless is incredibly lightweight for a wireless mouse coming in at only 80g.

 The mouse features 8 buttons which includes a mouse 1, mouse 2, scroll wheel, two side buttons either side of the mouse and a DPI button on the bottom.

 The mouse 1 and mouse 2 are top quality as you can expect from Logitech.
+The G Pro Wireless has the best mouse clicks of any mouse on this.
 They feel snappy and crisp.
 The side buttons are the best side buttons I have used on a mouse.
 They have a short travel time and have a matte finish to them.